PelayoPS/EDENG_2021-2022/README.md

 # EDENG_2021-2022
-In this repository i will be uploading all the laboratory work done in the subject Data structures in the course 2021-2022
+In this repository i will be uploading all the laboratory work done in the subject Data Structures in the course 2021-2022

 ## Information